CLRX/CLRX-mirror/doc/GcnTimings.md

 ### DS Instruction timings

-Timings of DS instructions includes only execution without waiting for completing LDS/GDS memory access on a single wavefront.
+Timings of DS instructions include only execution without waiting for completing LDS/GDS memory access on a single wavefront.
 Throughput indicates maximal possible throughput that excludes any other delays and penalties.
 Timings of DS instructions are in this table: